My Modern Met independently selects innovative art and design items. We may earn commissions on purchases made through our links. Learn more.

 No matter the length, bristles are made of different materials—natural or synthetic.

-Natural brushes are divided into two categories, soft hair and hog bristles.
+Natural bristle brushes are made from animal hair and divided into two categories: soft hair and hog bristles.
 At the high end, soft hair brushes are made from sable, while camel hair brushes are on the lower end, but aren’t actually made from a camel.
 Most often these bristles are made from ox, pony, goat, mongoose, or badger.
 Instead, hog bristle is stiffer, sturdier, and can hold a lot of paint.

 Best Paintbrush Sets for Artists